Tall and extended tree branches growing within 4 feet of primary lines.

 After: A powerline pole clear from tree branches interfering with a Primary line.

-Do not use the app to report these emergencies:
+Do not use Report It to report these emergencies:

 - Downed or sparking powerlines.
 If you see a downed or sparking powerline, leave the area immediately and call 9-1-1.